Domiarik1/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal3.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1

+* What policies, procedure and training will be required to support safe end effective remote counselling?

 * question 2

+* How will remote working affect team communication, supervision, and client service levels?

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*

+Allowing counsellors to work from home using a VPN can improve flexibility, staff wellbeing, and service continuity while reducing operational costs.
+However, it requires strong data security measures, reliable home technology, and clear policies to maintain confidentiality and service quality.